vasilis-elia/Adding-Traffic-Simulation-to-iNicosia/README.md

 Bachelor Thesis Project

 ## Overview
-This project extends the iNicosia digital twin by integrating a traffic simulation using SUMO and visualizing it in Unity with Cesium for Unity.
-It simulates traffic flow for a selected area of Nicosia and renders it in a geospatial 3D environment.
+This project extends the iNicosia Digital Twin by integrating a traffic simulation using SUMO and visualizing it in Unity with Cesium for Unity.
+It simulates traffic flow (pedestrian and vehicular) for a selected area of Nicosia and renders it in a geospatial 3D environment.

 The implementation process and technical details are described in the accompanying thesis paper.